The UK government has committed to cut greenhouse gas emissions to almost zero by 2050 under the terms of new legislation put forward.

 This makes the UK the first country in the world to commit to becoming a “net-zero” carbon emitter and goes even further than the existing 2050 target, which was to reduce emissions by 80%.

 The primary methods to achieve this tough goal will be to completely avoid any emissions from homes, transport, farming and industry.
 In the case that emissions cannot be completely wiped out, then other offsetting measures such as the planting of trees will be done instead.

-This latest legislation does have its critics, with some saying that the target is unattainable, whilst others are saying that 2050 is simply to late to avoid catastrophic damage from climate change.
-Scotland has already committed to a net zero target by 2045, five years ahead of the UK governments target.
+This latest legislation does have its critics, with some saying that the target is unattainable, whilst others are saying that 2050 is simply too late to avoid catastrophic damage from climate change.
+Scotland has already committed to a net-zero target by 2045, five years ahead of the UK governments target.